DrChooper/teaching/VariantCalling.md

 ### Implications:
 - **Conservation of Chloroplast Genes**: The fact that most coding sequences do not overlap with high-quality variants suggests that many chloroplast genes are highly conserved, reflecting their essential roles in the plant's cellular machinery.
 - **Potential Functional Impact**: The few coding sequences that do have variants may be of interest for further study to understand the potential impact of these variants on gene function and plant physiology.
+- **Applications**: Some of these SNPs are within genes that have highly conserved domains.
+Using such highly conserved seqeunces as primer binding regions to develop barcoding or species ID panels.

 🌟 **Woohoo, you've made it through my pracs!
 Congratulations!** 🎉